Super Lawyers - Badge

 What Should I Do If I Fell in My Apartment?

 Document the dangerous condition that caused your slip, such as a broken step or slippery floor from a leaky pipe.
 If the landlord or property manager neglected to fix the hazard, you might recover compensation for medical expenses or lost wages.
 Keep records of communication with your landlord about the issue.
-Consult a Chicago slip and fall law firm as well.
+Consult an experienced Chicago slip and fall law firm as well.

 How Do I Pay Medical Bills Following a Slip and Fall?